Statuses in Latin with translation. Quotes in Latin with translation

 [Canis vivus melior est leone mortuo].

-live dog better than a dead lion.
+Live dog better than a dead lion.

 18. Carum est, quod rarum est.